nmshd/.github/CONTRIBUTING.md

 ### Breaking Changes

 Contributions must maintain API signature and behavioral compatibility.
-Contributions that include breaking changes will be rejected.
+Contributions that include breaking changes will be rejected for the current release and can only be considered for the next major release.
 Please file an issue to discuss your idea or change if you believe that it may affect compatibility.

 ### Suggested Workflow